Peach + Burrata Salad | GF

 - Preheat oven to 425 degrees F (this will be for croutons)

-- Heat grill pan to medium and lightly rub with oil (I use a heavy cast iron grill, but you can do this on the bbq – just make sure you have a grill basket or something so peaches don’t fall through the cracks.
+- Heat grill pan (or bbq if you have one – jealous!!) to medium heat and lightly rub with oil (I use a heavy cast iron grill, but if you are using bbq just make sure you have a grill basket or something so peaches don’t fall through the cracks.
 RIP peaches).
 You can also skip grilling all together and just serve it fresh!
 But I like the aspect of caramalization and how the heat brings out the sweetness even more.

 - Core and slice peaches into 3/4 inch pieces.
-Grill peaches just till you see some nice marks, you don’t want them to become mush.
+Grill peaches just till you see some nice marks, you don’t want them to become mush so don’t over do it.

 - Cut your bread of choice into nice big chunks, toss with oil, lots of salt, a little dried oregano and garlic powder.
 Lay out on sheet tray and toast in oven till golden brown – about 5-10 minutes.

-- Assemble salad: lay out the grilled peaches, torn pieces of prosciutto, the crispy croutons and some nice generous dollops of burrata (the soft center part).
+- Assemble salad: lay out the grilled peaches, torn pieces of prosciutto, the crispy croutons and some nice generous dollops of burrata (the soft center part – R U kidding meeee brb drooling).
 Top with fresh basil leaves, and drizzle of olive oil and balsamic reduction.
-Pro top – sprinkle a little salt on the burrata.
-Its actually not that salty of a cheese so this makes the flavour go boom.

-This will impress people because its so pretty, but it only takes like 20 minutes tops.
+This salad is so pretty, but it only takes like 20 minutes tops to make.
 So make this for your friends and fam and people will be like omg you are so impressive wow!!

 Have fun and enjoy!! xoxoxox Dee